Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Introduction

 \textbf{Insufficient consideration of the high-dimensional complexity of 3D data.} Recent sequence models, such as Mamba~\citep{mamba, xing2025segmamba} and RWKV~\citep{rwkv, u_rwkv}, have achieved remarkable progress in segmentation, owing to their linear complexity and long-range modeling capabilities.
 However, due to the lack of more efficient scanning strategies suitable for 3D data, these methods have not yet supplanted CNN-Transformer architectures in the domain of efficient medical segmentation.
 Our model is built on a dual-stream CNN-Transformer architecture, synergizing the complementary strengths of both components: the inductive bias~\citep{lecun_cnn, inductive_bias} and training stability~\citep{resnet, batchnorm, instancenorm} of convolutions with the global modeling power~\citep{attention_is_all_you_need} and extensibility~\citep{attn_text_image1, attn_text_image2, attn_text_image3} of Transformers.
 Pruning is the most common approach to model lightweighting~\citep{taylor_importance, torch_pruning}, but its final configuration relies on dataset-specific importance metrics and hand-tuned sparsity schedules, which limit generalizability and lead to expensive retraining.
 Therefore, developing lightweight and efficient components is essential.
-Despite this mature design, existing 3D attention mechanisms face a fundamental trade-off between capturing local-global context and managing computational costs.
-To draw an analogy, their computational costs are like the total time a team of detectives spends searching for clues.
-Window-based attention~\citep{swinunetr, du2025tdformer} is the meticulous detective, poring over every detail but proceeding slowly.
-Axial-based~\citep{vsmtrans} and downsampling-based~\citep{slimunetr, segformer3d, kuang2025lw} attention are the hasty profilers, quickly forming a broad picture but often missing pivotal evidence.
-Our Paired Window Attention (PWA) overcomes their limitations by assembling a team of diverse detectives.
-By deploying parallel feature streams to search key information across multiple scales at once, it's as if the team works in concert and then shares their unique perspectives, ``glancing'' the key clues in a shorter time.
-Furthermore, the detailed analysis of each clue depends on the local modeling capabilities of lightweight convolutions.
-The dominant approach, depth-wise separable design~\citep{xception, shufflenetv2, mednext, muhammad2025towards}, suffers from a critical flaw: its channel decoupling fragments features, shattering the geometric adjacency of data in the feature space.
-To continue the analogy, this prevents detectives from connecting a new clue to crucial memories of the case.
-This breakdown is especially severe when confronted with complex anatomical structures and heterogeneous modalities.
-Our Johnson–Lindenstrauss (JL) lemma-guided lightweight convolution~\citep{JL_Lemma} tackles this directly.
-By providing a lower bound on the group size that preserves spatial adjacency for convolutions at each stage of the network, we ensure that every detail can be robustly extracted while remaining lightweight.
+Constructing relationships among tokens is the core of feature modeling.
+In principle, self-attention~\citep{vit} can represent arbitrary dependencies, but in practice it is constrained by computation and memory.
+Window-based attention~\citep{swinunetr, du2025tdformer} performs fine-grained relation modeling within local windows, but it relies on cascaded operations to capture cross-window interactions, leading to substantial redundancy.
+Axial attention~\citep{vsmtrans} and downsampled attention~\citep{slimunetr, segformer3d, kuang2025lw} accelerate the construction of relationships between a token and distant tokens by constraining attention paths or operating at lower resolutions, but they tend to weaken the representation of critical local dependencies.
+We propose paired window attention (PWA), which builds parallel multi-scale feature streams and coordinates short- and long-range attention to capture global token relations while maintaining sufficient focus on local information, at a computational cost comparable to axial or downsampled attention.
+Convolution with its inductive bias remains indispensable for detailed local modeling.
+However, common depthwise-separable designs~\citep{xception, shufflenetv2, mednext, muhammad2025towards} suffer from a key limitation: aggressive channel decoupling disrupts the original geometric adjacency among tokens, making them harder to distinguish and fragmenting the information.
+This issue is particularly severe for complex anatomical structures and heterogeneous modalities.
+To address this, we introduce a Johnson–Lindenstrauss (JL) lemma–guided lightweight convolution~\citep{JL_Lemma}, which enforces a minimum number of channels per group in each convolution layer to preserve geometric adjacency among tokens.
+This design keeps the model lightweight while ensuring that fine-grained details can be robustly captured.